overhangio/tutor/README.md

 (Note: containers are built on the Ginkgo release.
 If you are working on a different version of Open edX, you will have to rebuild the images with a different `EDX_PLATFORM_VERSION` argument.
 You may also want to change the `EDX_PLATFORM_REPOSITORY` argument to point to your own fork of edx-platform.)

-First, configure your project such that the LMS and the CMS can be accessed locally:

-    make configure
-    ...
-    Your website domain name for students (LMS) (default: "www.myopenedx.com"): localhost:8000 Your website domain name for teachers (CMS) (default: "studio.myopenedx.com"): localhost:8001 ...

 ### Standard devstack

 Define development settings (on the host):